cdapio/coopr/coopr-docs/docs/source/guide/superadmin/docker-automator-plugin.rst

 This defines a service named "cdap-standalone" which has three defined actions, install, start, and stop.
 When each action is invoked for this service, the ``type`` field indicates to the provisioner to use the Docker Automator plugin to manage the action.
-The Docker Automator defines two custom fields: a required ``image_name`` and optional ``publish_ports``.
+The Docker Automator defines two custom fields: a required ``image_name`` and an optional ``publish_ports``.
 The ``image_name`` field is the image or repository to pull from Docker Hub.
 Note that the image must be a public image, hosted on Docker Hub.
 The ``publish_ports`` field is optional, and is a comma-separated list of exposed container ports to publish on the Docker host.